tomasklaen/uosc/README.md

 # when clicking or dragging volume slider, volume will snap only to increments
 # of this value
 volume_snap_to=1
-# when volume is changed externally (e.g. hotkey) flash volume control for this
-# amount of time, set to 0 to disable
-volume_flash_time=300

 # timeline chapters indicator style: dots, lines, lines-top, lines-bottom
 # set to empty to disable